Kiang, Equus kiang, Tibetan Plateau, 2015

 Emei Shan.
 Three hours in April 2009 found Tibetan Macaques.
 See my 2009 Trip Report below.

 Tangjiahe Reserve.
-Four nights in April 2009 got Pere David’s Rock Squirrels, Korean Field Mice, Pearson’s Horseshoe Bats, Himalayan (Masked) Palm Civets, a Leopard Cat, Wild Boar, Tufted Deer, Reeves Muntjaks, Takin, Chinese Gorals and Chinese Serows.
+Four nights in April 2009 got Pere David’s Rock Squirrels, Korean Field Mice, Pearson’s Horseshoe Bats, Himalayan (Masked) Palm Civets, a Leopard Cat, Wild Boar, Tufted Deer, Reeves Muntjaks, Takin, Himalayan Gorals and Serows.
 See my 2009 Trip Report below.